CMSgov/ab2d-website/_pages/claims-data-details.md

 AB2D reports the most recent data available to it.
 Updates to existing claims may arrive at any time.

-To detect updated claims look for a claim group with multiple Claim IDs.
+To detect updated claims look for a Claim Group with multiple Claim IDs.
 Only 1 claim version (1 Claim ID) will be marked active and that is the latest version.
-If all claim versions are marked as canceled then the entire claim family group is not active.
+If all claim versions are marked as canceled then the entire claim family group is canceled.

 To detect updated claims the following fields on each claim must be tracked:

 - Claim Group ID: unique ID of the claim family which is the same regardless of the claim version
 - Claim ID: unique ID of the claim object which changes for each version of a claim
-- Updated Date: when the most recent change was made to the claim
+- Last Updated: when the most recent change to the claim was received by AB2D
-- Status: the current status of the claim (active or canceled)
+- Claim Status: the current status of the claim (active or canceled)

 ### Example scenario